Portroe GAA

 Portroe GAA is a Tipperary GAA club which is located in County Tipperary, Ireland.
 Both hurling and Gaelic football are played in the "North-Tipperary" divisional competitions.
 The club is centred on the village of Portroe which is eight miles outside Nenagh.

 History

 Portroe is in the centre of a traditional slate quarrying district of Northwest Tipperary.
 A number of people from the area emigrated to the "slate belt" of Vermont in the 19th century.

 Portroe GAA club was formed in the 1880s.
-The club has won several Norther Tipperary divisional titles, and won the Tipperary Intermediate Hurling Championship in 1990.
+The club has won several Northern Tipperary divisional titles, and won the Tipperary Intermediate Hurling Championship in 1990.